ForwardFeed/vagkd/README.md

 # vagkd
-Very Advanced Global Keybind Daemon (for Linux)
+Vagely Advanced Global Keybind Daemon (for Linux)

 ### What is this?
 This is a keybind daemon for linux.
 It reacts from keys pressed on the keyboard, **globally**, on **any** Display server(X11/Wayland) and in a **more advanced/original** way.